marieGD00/Operating_systems_bit_calculations/README.md

 # bit_manipulation
-This is a project I carried out on bit calculation
+This is a project I carried out on bit calculation.
+The main file with my work on bit manipulation is bits.c